Youth Motivator Program

 5. How to Get Involved

-Complete the online Application to Volunteer.
+Complete the online application to volunteer.
 Be sure to check the box for Youth Motivator (mentor).
-After we screen and approve your application, we will mail to you training instructions and contact information.
+After your application is approved, we will email you training instructions and contact information.

 Resources for Current Mentors